citp/privacy-policy-historical/f/fa/fas/fastreact.co.uk.md

-> *The following text is extracted and transformed from the fastreact.co.uk privacy policy that was archived on 2009-04-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090422182923id_/http%3A//www.fastreact.co.uk/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fastreact.co.uk privacy policy that was archived on 2010-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101212010526id_/http%3A//www.fastreact.com/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy - Fastreact
+# Privacy Policy - FastReact

 This privacy policy sets out how “Fast React Systems Ltd” uses and protects any information that you give “Fast React Systems Ltd” when you use this website.